khuedoan/webhook-transformer/README.md

 > [!WARNING]
 > Alpha software

-A small service to transform incoming HTTP POST requests using Jsonnet and forwards them to the configured destination.
+A small application that listens for incoming HTTP POST requests, transforms the payload using a provided Jsonnet configuration, and then forwards the transformed payload to an upstream host.
+This is useful as an adapter to integrate applications that don't support each other's webhook formats.

 ## Usage